yongler/Peggle-clone/README.md

 If you have changed the specifications in any way, please write your justification here.
 Otherwise, you may discard this section.

+Own behaviours added:
+1. If pegs overlap or go out of game area, the peg will be automatically removed.

 ## Dev Guide
 You may put your dev guide either in this section, or in a new file entirely.
 You are encouraged to include diagrams where appropriate in order to enhance